aldettinger/camel-quarkus-workshop/README.md

 [ERROR] /home/workshop/camel-quarkus-workshop/part-2-routes/src/main/java/org/acme/MyRoutes.java:[13,42] ';' expected
 ```

-Indeed, the current route definition is not complete, that's expected as some TODO items needs to be completed in the code.
+Indeed, the current route definition is not complete, that's expected as some TODO items need to be completed in the code.

 Let's review the content of the `src/main/java/org/acme/MyRoutes.java` source file.
 In the `configure()` method, a route is defined as below: